Measurable performance - industry recognised EGT margins

 Reduced costs and improved reliability

 The greater the EGT margin achieved, the healthier the engine.
-So from a commercial perspective Aero Norway’s customers’ engines will last longer on wing, and the engine components, especially in the hot section, will remain in better condition.
+From a commercial perspective Aero Norway’s customers’ engines will last longer on wing, and the engine components, especially in the hot section, will remain in better condition.